tushar5526/lpci-mirror/docs/configuration.rst

 ``pipeline`` (required)
      List of stages; each stage is either a job name or a list of job names.
-     If a stage is a list of job names, then those jobs are executed in parallel.
      Stages are executed in series, and subsequent stages only execute if previous stages succeeded.
+     (We plan to allow parallel job execution within each stage in the future, but that hasn't yet been implemented.)

      Job names are :ref:`identifiers <identifiers>`.